 However, it can lack some minerals that are beneficial for the air and can remove beneficial minerals from the air if used for an extended period of time.

-Other types of water, such as tap water, demineralized water, and bottled water, can also be used in humidifiers, but it’s important to check the water quality and clean the humidifier regularly to prevent mineral buildup and ensure optimal performance.
+Tap water, demineralized water, and bottled water are suitable for humidifiers, but check water quality and clean the unit regularly to prevent mineral buildup for optimal performance.

 When deciding which type of water to use in a humidifier, it’s important to consider the specific needs of your home and your personal preferences.